nats-io/spring-nats/README.md

 By default the autoconfigure modules will create a single NATS connection and the binders will create a second one.

-> An example multi-binder-sample is in progress, but is not working currently.
-The named binders are not getting configured by their environments.
+> An example multi-binder-sample demonstrates how to have multiple named binders.

 ## Using the NATS Cloud Stream Binder <a name="binder"></a>